Ya-Foo/MUN-register/documents/DOCUMENTATION.md

 6. Push changes to your fork.
 7. Issue a pull request and wait for me to review it.
 8. If all goes well, I will merge your pull requests.

-9. Please make sure your branch is always up-to-date with the main branch.
+> [!IMPORTANT]

-> [!NOTE]
+> Please make sure your branch is always up-to-date with the main branch.
-> If this is your first time contributing to this project, please add your name to the [CONTRIBUTION.md](CONTRIBUTORS.md) file along with the date when you first joined and your GitHub username.
-This is so that you guys all get acknowledged for your hard work.
+> Also please write the documentation for any code you wrote.

 ## Installation and setup